-The Student Council meets every two weeks to work on school projects, fund-raisers, charity projects, etc. The faculty adviser is Ms. Kim Johnston.
+The Student Council meets at least once a month to work on school projects, fund-raisers, charity projects, etc. The faculty adviser is Ms. Kim Johnston, firstname.lastname@example.org

 Tag Day – It is a special day when students raise money for a cause.
 The children bring in money in order to wear their every day clothes.
 (Parents please make sure appropriate clothing is worn.)
 The students bring the money in the same day of the tag day and hand in to their homeroom teacher.

 Pajama Day – This is very similar to a tag day, but instead of wearing everyday clothes the children wear their pajamas.
 This “tag day” donation is usually designated for the children’s Leukemia Foundation.